 If you are using PowerShell 6, then you can simply use the following command to get the Windows uptime and the last startup time:

-Windows fast startup is enabled by default in Windows 10.
-If it is enabled, Windows will not reset the LastBootUpTime value.
-So you will not get the exact Windows uptime.
+Default allows Windows to start quickly on Windows 10.
+If enabled, Windows will not reset the LastBootUpTime value.
+You will not get the exact Windows uptime.
 To disable fast startup quickly, run the following command:

 powercfg -h off